 The healthcare system is experiencing a technological boom that is changing the way patients receive care.
 In previous years, patient care was not integrated or collaborative, and patients experienced delays in treatment, which significantly affected their health outcomes.
-New medical rolling cart technology has allowed for real-time access to patient data, which has drastically improved the efficiency of medical staff and quality of care that patients receive.
-Read on to learn more about how medical rolling carts are changing how hospital staff care for patients.

 Point of Care Carts

-Bedside carts are designed for use during patient recovery and so often feature computer technology for accessing patient records for easier and faster prescriptions and discharge documents.
+Bedside carts are utility carts designed for use during patient recovery and often feature computer technology for accessing patient records for easier and faster prescriptions and discharge documents.
 As bedside carts are often left unattended with the patient, the drawers feature electronic locks that keep medications and equipment secure from unauthorized personnel.

-You can also choose the types of power source your cart uses including hot swap batteries, or our patented Flexible Mobile Cart Power Technology, which can be closely monitored with our diagnostic charge indicator, so your carts never run out of power.
+You can also choose the types of power source your cart uses, including hot swap batteries, or our patented Flexible Mobile Cart Power Technology, which can be closely monitored with our diagnostic charge indicator, so your carts never run out of power.

 Features of Medical Rolling Carts

 Medical rolling carts collect all necessary medical equipment and medications in a single location that can be taken anywhere in your facility.
 Carts can be customized to suit your staff and patients’ needs and feature components that can improve the efficiency and quality of care for your patients.

 Casters offer multi-directional maneuverability, which allows staff to move the carts in tight spaces and allows for more efficient cart storage.
 At Scott-Clark Medical, our medical rolling carts feature multi-surface casters designed to move easily between different types of flooring for a more versatile cart.